If you run a nonprofit or charity in Ontario, you’ve probably heard of ONCA. But what exactly is it, and what does it mean for your organization?

 In this blog post, we’ll explain:

-ONCA stands for the Ontario Not-for-Profit Corporations Act.
-It’s the law that governs most nonprofit organizations and charities incorporated in Ontario.
+ONCA stands for the Ontario Not-for-Profit Corporations Act, 2010, the law that governs most nonprofit organizations and charities incorporated in Ontario.
+You can read the full text of the Act on the Government of Ontario's e-Laws site.

 ONCA came into effect on October 19, 2021.
 Before that, nonprofits in Ontario were governed by an outdated law from the 1950s.
 ONCA was created to modernize the rules, make things clearer, and give nonprofits more flexibility.